UZ-SLAMLab/DrunkardsOdometry/README.md

 ## 💭 About
-This repository is the official implementation of The Drunkard’s Odometry, a robust flow-based odometry estimation method, and contains information about the Drunkard’s Dataset, a challenging collection of synthetic data targeting visual navigation and reconstruction in deformable environments.
+This repository is the official implementation of the Drunkard’s Odometry, a robust flow-based odometry estimation method, and contains information about the Drunkard’s Dataset, a challenging collection of synthetic data targeting visual navigation and reconstruction in deformable environments.

 ## ⚙️ Setup